antstackio/databricks-deploy/README.md

 ## License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)

-**If you face any problem while using the action just create an issue and**
+**If you face any problem while using the action just create an issue**